What Is an Owner's Draw and How Does It Work?

 What Business Owners Take Draws?

 Owners of small businesses typically don't take a salary because they aren't employees.
-The types of business owners who take draws instead are sole proprietors, partners in partnerships, and owners or members of limited liability companies.
+The types of business owners who take draws instead are sole proprietors.

 A self-employed business owner makes an initial investment called a capital contribution to the business from her personal funds.
 Then, during the course of the business, she takes money out as draws and invests more money from profits or from personal savings.